Fuerteventura: Conquest

-In 1405, de Béthencourt completed his conquest of the island, establishing its capital in Betancuria (Puerto Rosario took over the mantle as island capital in 1835).
+In 1405, de Béthencourt completed his conquest of the island, establishing its capital in Betancuria.
+At this point, it had about 1,200 inhabitants.

-In 1424 Pope Martin V, through the Betancuria Brief, edicted the establishment of the Bishopric of Fuerteventura, which encompassed all the Canary Islands save for the island of Lanzarote.
-The origin of this bishopric is directly related to the events that occurred after the Great Schism (1378–1417), in that the bishop of San Marcial del Rubicón of Lanzarote (at the time, the only diocese in the Canary Islands) did not recognize the papacy of Martin V, and instead adhered to anti-Pope Benedict XIII.
-The Bishopric of Fuerteventura was based in the Parish of Santa María de Betancuria, bestowing upon the latter the status of Grant Cathedral.
-After the reabsorbtion of the Diocese of San Marcial del Rubicón by the papacy of Pope Martin V, the Bishopric of Fuerteventura was abolished in 1431, only seven years after it was created.

-The first census recorded a population of some 1,200 inhabitants.
 The population increased gradually thereafter.

+In 1424, Pope Martin V, through the Betancuria Brief, issued an edict establishing the Bishopric of Fuerteventura, which encompassed all the Canary Islands, save for the island of Lanzarote.
+The origin of this bishopric is directly related to the events that occurred after the Great Schism (1378–1417): the bishop of San Marcial del Rubicón of Lanzarote (at the time, the only diocese in the Canary Islands) did not recognize the papacy of Martin V, and instead adhered to the anti-Pope Benedict XIII.
+The Bishopric of Fuerteventura was, thus, based in the Parish of Santa María de Betancuria, bestowing upon the latter the status of Cathedral.
+After the reabsorption of the Diocese of San Marcial del Rubicón by the papacy of Pope Martin V, the Bishopric of Fuerteventura was abolished in 1431, only seven years after it was created.

-In 1476 the territory became the Señorío Territorial de Fuerteventura, subjected to the Catholic Monarchs.
+In 1476, the territory became the Señorío Territorial de Fuerteventura, subjected to the Catholic Monarchs.
 In later years, the island was invaded by the Spanish, French and the English.

-2nd conquest of Fuerteventura
+Second conquest of Fuerteventura

 Over time, the island endured numerous raids.
 A Berber-led expedition invaded in 1593, sweeping as far inland as the capital.
 Various castles were built along the coastline, to protect against these types of attacks.
 The population was moved inland as a second protective measure.
-Because of the raids, a first Captain General was dispatched to Fuerteventura, accompanied by a number of Sergeants Major, to defend the island in the name of the Crown.
+Because of the raids, a first Captain General was dispatched to Fuerteventura, accompanied by a number of Sergeants Major, in order to defend the island in the name of the Crown.
 At that time, Betancuria became the religious capital of the island.